-Good data is a cornerstone of progress in policymaking, and when
+Good data is a cornerstone of progress in policymaking, and when used effectively, it has the power to turn the SDGs from aspiration to reality.

 The Global Partnership for Sustainable Development Data believes that better data can make better decisions, leading to better lives.
 It's the bread and butter of the work we do, and many of our partner governments, including Colombia, Ghana, Kenya, the Philippines, Senegal, Sierra Leone, and Tanzania, are making ambitious plans to improve national statistics, to improve their systems for registering births and deaths, and to encourage the use of data in decision-making in all sectors.